ccwukong/Cachaca/README.md

 [Store admin dashboard](https://main--roaring-gnome-50b6e1.netlify.app/admin)

-📣 **The Admin demo account is no longer accessiable by public due to account credentials, a seperate user account with access control will be provided soon**
+📣 **The Admin demo account is no longer accessible by public due to account credentials, a seperate user account with access control will be provided soon**

 ~~- Email: admin@test.com~~
 ~~- Password: 123456~~